ogdenpm/intel80tools/src/tex/readme.txt

 patch10.txt patch locations and values for tex 1.0 patch21.txt patch locations and values for tex 2.1

+tex21a.plm is version of tex21.plm with the changes to the source code
+	   rather than patches

 makefile    used to build the various versions assuming you have
             installed the inteltools tree from this directory to build all the versions issue the command